hnsl/librcd/blog-post.md

 When librcd starts it spawns exactly as many worker threads as it detects cores in the system.
 This provides opaque multithreading without any special syntax.
 If two fibers can be run in parallel (because they are not "joined") the scheduler probably will if the system has more than one core.
 But it's also up to the Linux kernel: librcd worker threads have currently no core affinity and if Linux forces the program to run on one core, all workers will.
 Correct code should not depend on or care about the time domain(s) it is executed in.

-Currently the librcd scheduler is very naive compared to the schedulers in modern concurrency focused languages such as golang.
+Currently the librcd scheduler is very naive compared to the schedulers in modern concurrency-focused languages such as golang.
 It has a global run queue of fibers which causes contention and wasted time in spinlocks.
 Fibers also have no "inertia" that reduces the rate of thread/core switches.
 This causes unnecessary CPU cache misses which is especially harmful in NUMA configurations.
 But what it lacks in performance it makes up for in simplicity.
 It should be easy to improve if needed and also simple to debug.

 Here's an example: